na-na-hi/renget/archive/smgenskins.md

 ##Unique Details / Special Effects

  To begin with, all Diamond Skins have additional sparkle effects added to all particle effects.
-This is easiest seen on Gods like He Bo, with heavy particle effects.
-Past that...
+This is easiest seen on Gods like He Bo or Charon, with heavy amounts of extra particle effects as a result.
+However many skins in SMITE have extemely obscure details, animations, or special easter-eggs unique to the skin.
+To save you loading into a Practice Match and trying all ~1,750 skins out in the game for yourself, the following are the most notable ones (with actual changes);

  - Achilles
    - Tiger's Fury Achilles is a full forme shift on each stance, with rigged facial animations in both stances.